UO-CS210/Treemap/docs/HOWTO-Treemap.md

 ```
 Note that we are using the recursive type definition `Nest`,
 provided just above, as a type annotation for the input argument
+"nest".
+Add the type definition just before `deep_sum`.
-"li".
-This is a fairly recent feature of Python 3.
+Recursive type definitions are a fairly recent feature of Python 3.
 If you are using
 an older version of Python 3, you could omit the type annotation for
-`li`.
+`nest`.

-To implement this function, use the `isinstance` function to
+To implement `deep_sum`, use the `isinstance` function to
-determine whether `li` is an integer or a list, e.g.,
+determine whether `nest` is an integer or a list, e.g.,
-`if isinstance(li, int)`.
+`if isinstance(nest, int)`.
 The recursive function echoes the
 recursive structure of the data, with the same breakdown of base
 case (an integer) and recursive case (a list of nested lists).

-Be sure to execute test your implementation by executing
+Be sure to test your implementation by executing
 `splitter.py` before moving on to the next step.

 When `deep_sum` is working correctly, we can modify our `bisect`